aliciathc/az-automation/README.md

 ###Azure - Capture a Snapshot Image from Running VM###

 1. Cronjob:
             i.
-Automation scripts will perform specialized snapshot on weekly basis on every Saturday at 20.00.
+Automation scripts will perform specialized snapshot on weekly basis on every Saturday

 2. Manually run in Linux terminal.
 The script will backup according to the defined subscription :
             i.
 To run single subscription: